Echidna Facts

 Photo: Echidna baby called a puggle

-A puggle stays in its mother’s pouch for about three months.
-Once the puggle’s spines develop, its mother encourages it to spend more and more outside the pouch.
-Finally, when the puggle is about 200 days old, the mother will dig out its nursery burrow opening and abandon the young puggle to fend for itself.
+• When the puggle is about 200 days old, the mother will dig out its nursery burrow opening and abandon the young puggle to fend for itself.

-• Detailed Explaination of Echidna Reproduction
+• Detailed Explanation of Echidna Reproduction

 Echidna rolled up inot a ball